roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-CSI/NAS volumes/Set quotas on the subdirectories of NAS volumes.md

 You can set quotas to manage resource allocation and improve the overall resource utilization.
 Container Service for Kubernetes \(ACK\) allows you to use the CSI plug-in to set quotas on the subdirectories of Apsara File Storage NAS volumes.
 This topic describes how to set quotas on the subdirectories of NAS volumes.

 -   The image version of csi-plugin is V1.18.8.45 or later.
-For more information about csi-plugin versions, see [csi-plugin]().
+For more information about csi-plugin versions, see [csi-plugin](/intl.en-US/Release notes/System Component change Records/Storage/csi-plugin.md).
 -   The NAS volume is mounted by using a subdirectory.

-For more information, see [Manage quotas]().

 ## Limits